 There is a myth in our culture that says if we love someone enough, we can change them.
 Unfortunately, this simply isn’t true.
 Our love is not a tool to be used to fix other people, nor should you feel as though you’ve failed if your love fails to make another person behave better.

-If your relationship isn’t resulting in respect, love, and kindness, it’s not a relationship you should be in. relationships that compromise who you are and how you feel about yourself are abusive and bad for you.
-If you can’t find another person to treat you with kindness and respect, treat yourself this way.
+If your relationship isn’t resulting in respect, love, and kindness, it’s not a relationship you should be in.
+Relationships that compromise who you are and how you feel about yourself are abusive and bad for you.
+If you can’t find another person to treat you with kindness and respect, treat yourself this way instead by being single.
 You should be able to love yourself with dignity, respect, and self-love.